Yiewsley: Opening of the Grand Junction Canal 1794

-On Monday 3 November 1794 the canal was opened between the River Thames and Uxbridge.
-However toll collectors weren't appointed at Uxbridge and Brentford until May 1795.
-It is likely the aqueduct over the Fray's River at Cowley Lock wasn't completed until the Autumn of 1795 with measures undertaken there to allow traffic to pass through.
-In the next year 1796, Yiewsley's first dock, Colham wharf was opened next to Colham Bridge.
-In 1801 the Paddington Arm of the canal opened from Bulls Bridge near Hayes and would be of national importance as a trade route into and from the Capital.
+On 3 November 1794, the canal was opened between the River Thames and Uxbridge.
+However, toll collectors weren't appointed at Uxbridge and Brentford until May 1795.
+It is likely the aqueduct over the Frays River at Cowley Lock wasn't completed until the autumn of 1795, with measures undertaken there to allow traffic to pass through.
+In the next year, 1796, Yiewsley's first dock, Colham Wharf, was opened next to Colham Bridge.
+In 1801 the Paddington Arm of the canal opened from Bulls Bridge near Hayes, and would be of national importance as a trade route into and from the capital.